 - Teacher at the door will check for observable symptoms, review the health of the child with the parent, and do a temperature check before the child can come into the classroom.

-- Students who exhibit these new key symptoms will need to return home.
+- Students who exhibit these symptoms will need to return home.

 - Teacher at the door will sign in each child as they enter.